 The net revenues presented in this section are theoretical as they are based on explicitly stated assumptions about how a new unit with specific characteristics would operate under economic dispatch.
 The economic dispatch uses technology-specific operating constraints in the calculation of a new entrant's operations and potential net revenue in PJM markets.
-All technology specific, zonal net revenue calculations included in the new entrant net revenue analysis in this section are based on the economic dispatch scenario.

 Analysis of Energy Market net revenues for a new entrant includes three power plant configurations: a natural gas-fired CT, a two-on-one, natural gas-fired CC and a conventional CP, single reheat steam generation plant.
-The CT plant consists of two GE Frame 7FA.05 CTs, equipped with full inlet air mechanical refrigeration and selective catalytic reduction (SCR) for NO_x reduction.
-The CC plant consists of two GE Frame 7FA.05 CTs equipped with evaporative cooling, duct burners, a heat recovery steam generator (HRSG) for each CT with steam reheat and SCR for NO_x reduction with a single steam turbine generator.2 The coal plant is a sub-critical steam CP, equipped with selective catalytic reduction system (SCR) for NO_x control, a Flue Gas Desulphurization (FGD) system with chemical injection for SO_x and mercury control, and a baghouse for particulate control.
+The CT plant consists of two GE Frame 7FA.05 CTs, equipped with full inlet air mechanical refrigeration and selective catalytic reduction (SCR) for NOx reduction.
+The CC plant consists of two GE Frame 7FA.05 CTs equipped with evaporative cooling, duct burners, a heat recovery steam generator (HRSG) for each CT with steam reheat and SCR for NOx reduction with a single steam turbine generator.
+The coal plant is a sub-critical steam CP, equipped with selective catalytic reduction system (SCR) for NOx control, a Flue Gas Desulphurization (FGD) system with chemical injection for SOx and mercury control, and a baghouse for particulate control.

-All net revenue calculations include the hourly effect of actual hourly local ambient air temperature on plant heat rates and generator output for each of the three plant configurations.^{3,4} Plant heat rates were calculated for each hour to account for the efficiency changes and corresponding cost changes resulting from ambient air temperatures.
+All net revenue calculations include the hourly effect of actual hourly local ambient air temperature on plant heat rates and generator output for each of the three plant configurations.
+Plant heat rates were calculated for each hour to account for the efficiency changes and corresponding cost changes resulting from ambient air temperatures.

-NO_x and SO_2 emission allowance costs are included in the hourly plant dispatch cost.
-These costs are included in the PJM definition of marginal cost.
-NO_x and SO_2 emission allowance costs were obtained from actual historical daily spot cash prices.5
+$NO_x$ and $SO_2$ emission allowance costs are included in the hourly plant dispatch cost.
+These costs are included in the PJM definition of marginal cost. $NO_x$ and $SO_2$ emission allowance costs were obtained from actual historical daily spot cash prices.

-A forced outage rate for each class of plant was calculated from PJM data.6 This class-specific outage rate was then incorporated into all revenue calculations.
+A forced outage rate for each class of plant was calculated from PJM data.
+This class-specific outage rate was then incorporated into all revenue calculations.
 Each plant was also given a continuous 14 day planned annual outage in the fall season.